ethereum-optimism/superchain-ops/runbooks/mcp-l1.md

 - Cmd+F for "op" (or use `\bop[^-]\b` as a regex search) to ensure no links are pointing to the OP chains.
 - Do the same but for other chain names that are not the chain you are upgrading.
 - Walk through the validations file as if you are the most diligent multisig signer on the Safe, while viewing the markdown render on github (or some IDE different from the one you used to write it).
 Creating these files is a tedious and error-prone manual process so mistakes are likely.
 Walking through the file and validating everything in a different viewer/IDE is a really great way to catch mistakes.l

+### Add New Chain to CircleCI

+Before the task is executed, it should be added to the CircleCI config to ensure it continues to pass even as changes are made to the repo prior to execution.
+Check out existing tasks in the `.circleci/config.yml` file as examples of how to add it.

+Once the task is executed, the job can be removed from CI.

 ### Sign